SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Command Mapping {#command-mapping}

-EPP commands are mapped to RESTful EPP transaction consisting out of three elements.
+EPP commands are mapped to RESTful EPP requests consisting out of four elements.

-1. A resource defined by a URL
+1. Resource defined by a URL
-2. The HTTP method to be used on the resource
+2. HTTP method to be used on the resource
-3. The EPP request message
+3. EPP request message
-4. The EPP response message
+4. EPP response message

-(#tbl-cmd-mapping) lists a mapping for each EPP command to REPP transaction, the subsequent sections provide details for each request.
+(#tbl-cmd-mapping) lists a mapping for each EPP command to a REPP request, the subsequent sections provide details for each request.
 Resource URLs in the table are assumed to be using the prefix: "/{context-root}/{version}/".
-For some EPP transactions the request and/or response message may not be used or has become optional, this is indicated by table columns "Request" and "response"
+For some EPP requests the request and/or response message may not be used or has become optional, this is indicated by table columns "Request" and "response"

 - `{c}`:  An abbreviation for {collection}: this MUST be substituted with "domains", "hosts", "contacts" or any other collection of objects.
 - `{i}`:  An abbreviation for an object id, this MUST be substituted with the value of a domain name, hostname, contact-id or a message-id or any other defined object.
-- `N/A`: Not Applicable

 {#tbl-cmd-mapping}
 Command            | Method   | Resource                  | Request     | Response